ChristopherSparling/google-interview-university/README.md

     - [x] [Google Search Will Be Your Next Brain](https://backchannel.com/google-search-will-be-your-next-brain-5207c26e4523)
     - [x] [The Deep Mind Of Demis Hassabis](https://backchannel.com/the-deep-mind-of-demis-hassabis-156112890d8a)

-## About Video Resources

-Some videos are available only by enrolling in a Coursera or EdX class.
-It is free to do so, but sometimes the classes are no longer in session so you have to wait a couple of months, so you have no access.
-I'm going to be adding more videos from public sources and replacing the online course videos over time.
-I like using university lectures.

 ## Interview Process & General Interview Prep

 - [x] Videos: